Hassan-Stewart/Hassan-Stewart/README.md

 ### 📂 Repo List
 Welcome to my repo!
 I am a Computer Science major with a passion for development and innovation.
 Within my repo, you will find a variety of projects ranging from web applications to database systems.
 Below are a few of my repositories, mostly for educational purposes.

+- **[Puzzle Vault](https://github.com/Hassan-Stewart/Hassan-Puzzle-Vault)**: A puzzle vault with leetcode like questions with a description and explanation to go along with them
 - **[Dangerously Tenacious Store](https://github.com/Hassan-Stewart/Dangerously-Tenacious-Store)**: An e-commerce website built with the MERN stack.
 - **[HaAmiSphere](https://github.com/Hassan-Stewart/HaAmiSphere)**: A social media app for users to connect and share content.
 - **[Employee Tracker Database](https://github.com/Hassan-Stewart/Employee-Tracker-Database)**: A system for managing employee information.